SCOPE: Sequential Causal Optimization of Process Interventions: Experiments Discussion

 \subsection{Discussion}

-In Summary, the setup of \textit{SCOPE} demonstrates clear advantages across a range of settings.
+In summary, the setup of \textit{SCOPE} demonstrates clear advantages across a range of settings.
 Its performance improves with larger training sets by reducing error accumulation in backward induction and scales well with more decision points by aligning interdependent interventions, something separate optimization fails to exploit. \textit{SCOPE} consistently outperforms separate optimization across learner types and base models.
-Practitioners should choose the learner–model combination expected to perform best: S-learners suffice for our datasets, but RA-learners seem more robust under strong confounding, and T-learners struggle.
-While RL-based approaches that approximate the entire process as an MDP (like KMeans-Q) aim for joint optimization, they can perform worse than treating decision points independently. \textit{SCOPE} does rely on the predictive accuracy of underlying models: a highly unpredictable KPI can lead to strong error accumulation.
-However, this challenge affects all methods, and \textit{SCOPE} still likely retains its advantage by leveraging observational event logs directly and considering the interdependent decision point structure.

-\paragraph{Limitations.} \textit{SCOPE} models sequential dependencies within individual process cases but assumes no interference between interventions across different cases, as required by the SUTVA assumption (Section \ref{sec:methodology}).
+Practitioners should choose the learner–model combination expected to perform best: S- and RA-learners suffice for our datasets, but T-learners struggle.
+While RL-based approaches that approximate the entire process as an MDP (like KMeans-Q) aim for joint optimization, they can still perform worse than treating decision points independently (as in SEP). \textit{SCOPE} does rely on the predictive accuracy of underlying models: a highly unpredictable KPI can lead to strong error accumulation.
+However, this challenge affects all methods, and \textit{SCOPE} still likely retains its advantage by leveraging observational event logs directly using causal learners and considering the interdependent decision point structure. \paragraph{Limitations.} \textit{SCOPE} models sequential dependencies within individual process cases but assumes no interference between interventions across different cases, as required by the SUTVA assumption (Section \ref{sec:methodology}).
 Similarly, sequential ignorability may not always hold in business processes.
-Despite these assumptions—common to all PresPM approaches—our experiments show that \textit{SCOPE} can still identify effective sequential policies under realistic levels of confounding typical in business processes.
+Despite these assumptions—common to most PresPM approaches—our experiments show that \textit{SCOPE} can still identify effective sequential policies under realistic levels of confounding typical in business processes.
+Moreover, \textit{SCOPE} theoretically increases training complexity by requiring a separate predictive model and backward induction at each decision point.
+However, as shown in our repository (see footnote~\ref{fn:code}), our practical results differ: despite being theoretically most demanding, \textit{SCOPE} trained significantly faster than KMeans-Q. During inference, \textit{SCOPE} matches SEP’s theoretical complexity (and is more efficient than the original implementation of~\cite{leoni2020}), with only slightly longer runtimes in practice due to obtaining more complex tree models during hyperparameter tuning.